 - Free Wi-Fi can be used within any Carnegie Library of Pittsburgh location from any device.

-- PCs are available at all of our libraries for writing resumes, professional and personal documents, budgeting spreadsheets and general Internet access.
-All you need is a Library Card.
-If you don’t have a Library Card, get one for free.
+- PCs are available at all of our libraries for writing resumes, professional and personal documents, budgeting spreadsheets and general internet access.
 Time limits for public computers may apply if others are waiting to use the computer.

 - Guests can use Library printers for a small fee.
 Print from a Library computer or connect to wireless printing from your laptop.